jsreport/docs/docs/chrome-pdf.md

 Try searching jsreport forum.
 You may have luck and find a tip that will be the solution for you [https://forum.jsreport.net/search](https://forum.jsreport.net/search)

+**Split long reports**
+Sometimes you can use jsreport script to split a long report into multiple smaller parts which you combine after rendering.
+This is demonstrated in the following [demo](https://playground.jsreport.net/w/admin/DUkq5YOf).

 ## Inline script data
 The request data or template definition can be reached inside inline `script` tag using function `await window.jsreport.getRequest()`